minvws/nl-covid19-coronacheck-website/en/gebruikersvoorwaarden-in-app.md

 VWS is not liable for any damages suffered through the use of the CoronaCheck Scanner app.
 VWS does not accept any liability for the consequences of any inaccuracies in the data made available in the app.

-VWS can stop offering the app or change the content at any time (also see [see Termination of the CoronaCheck Scanner app](#termination-of-the-coronacheck-scanner-app)).
+VWS can stop offering the app or change the content at any time (also [see Termination of the CoronaCheck Scanner app](#termination-of-the-coronacheck-scanner-app)).

 VWS it not liable for any damage or costs incurred by you or third parties, for whatever reasons, because of the use or inability to use the app.